transloadit/uppy/website/src/docs/dragdrop.md

 ## CSS

-The DragDrop plugin includes some simple styles, like shown in the [example](/examples/dragdrop).
+The `@uppy/drag-drop` plugin includes some simple styles, like shown in the [example](/examples/dragdrop).
 You can also choose not to use it and provide your own styles instead.

 The CSS file lives at `@uppy/drag-drop/dist/style.css`.
 A minified version is at `@uppy/drag-drop/dist/style.min.css`.